Porum Range War

-The Porum Range War was a range war that happened in the town of Porum in Muskogee County, Oklohama between large ranch owner Judge Thomas Luther Hester and the Davis and Starr families.
+The Porum Range War was a range war that happened in the town of Porum in Muskogee County, Oklahoma between large ranch owner Judge Thomas Luther Hester and the Davis and Starr families.
 The feud began due to alleged rustling activities committed by the latter on Hester's TLH Connected Brand, which led to ambushes, gunfights, and the burning of property, leaving 30 people dead.
 The range war has since been a largely forgotten, but infamous event in Oklahoma, said to rival even the more iconic Lincoln County War.

 Background

 The feud had its origins in the 1880s when John Porum Davis migrated to Oklahoma, bringing with him four of his sons who were mixed-blood Cherokees: Cicero, Sam, Jack and Bob.
 A pioneer, John built a small community in a range area called the Porum Gap.
 The community was merged with the Midland Valley Railroad in 1903, giving birth to a town that was named after John, known as Porum.

 However, the settlement of the Davis family was in direct conflict with the area that Judge Hester used for his livestock.
 The farms of the Davis family and the open range intermixed, and there became a dispute between cattle that belonged to them and to Judge Hester.
 As the Davis family continued to grow and prosper, Judge Hester began to believe that the family was stealing from his own herd, using a brand that was similar to his.
 At the same time, the Starr family, who was also of Native American blood, came into the area and sided with the Davis.
 Outlaw Belle Starr was a member of this family.

 To protect his property, Judge Hester began charging Davis repeatedly in court for rustling activities.
 Also, he and his allies formed the Anti-Horse Thief Association, a vigilante group, to combat the "Davis Gang".